modiimedia/arri/languages/ts/ts-schema/README.md

 });
 ```

+Click [here](/languages/ts/ts-schema-benchmarks/README.md#bundle-size) to see how Arri Schema's bundle sizes compares to the rest of the ecosystem.

 ### Why isn't this the default?

 Just personal preference.
 I find manually importing individual functions to be a bad developer experience.